Human Remains (band)

-Human Remains was an American grindcore band, formed in 1989 in New Jersey.
-The band featured the vocalist Paul Miller, the guitarists Steve Procopio and James Baglino, as well as the drummer Dave Witte, who is also known for his work for Discordance Axis, Burnt by the Sun, and Atomsmasher.
-The band's most notable release, Using Sickness as a Hero EP, was released by Relapse Records in 1996.
-A compilation album featuring the band's entire discography, Where Were You When: 1989-1995, was also released in 2002.
+Human Remains was an American grindcore band formed in 1989 in New Jersey.
+The band featured vocalist Paul Miller, guitarists Steve Procopio and James Baglino, and drummer Dave Witte, known for his work for Discordance Axis, Burnt by the Sun, and Atomsmasher.
+The band's Using Sickness as a Hero EP was released by Relapse Records in 1996.
+A compilation album featuring the band's discography, Where Were You When: 1989-1995, was released in 2002.

-The band was known for its "unusual and cliché-free" approach to songwriting, as well as grindcore, hardcore, and death metal-blending sound, which was influential in the development of experimental edges of the grindcore, death metal and noisecore scenes.
+The band was known for its "unusual and cliché-free" songwriting and grindcore, hardcore, and death metal blend, which was influential in the development of experimental edges of the grindcore, death metal and noisecore scenes.